Listen & subscribe with any podcast app.

 Spencer is an adjunct lecturer in Journalism for the Middlebury Institute of International Studies.
 He has been a guest speaker for Stanford University’s documentary film program; New York University; Art Center College of Design; California State University Monterey Bay; the American Constitution Society; MacWorld; Intel Developer World; Interpret America; the New Teacher Center, the California Association of Public Information Officials and the SXSW, Hot Springs, and Bermuda Film Festivals, among others.

-He has been interviewed or quoted by ABC News, the AP, the CBC, the Christian Science Monitor, CBS Radio, Fox News, The Hill, ITV (UK), the LA Times, NBC, NPR, Sky News (UK), USA Today, and others.
+He has been interviewed or quoted by ABC News, the AP, Bloomberg Radio, the CBC, CBS Radio, CBS Radio, the Christian Science Monitor, CTV News, Fox News, The Hill, ITV (UK), the LA Times, NBC, NPR, The Saturday Evening Post, Sky News (UK), USA Today, and others.